3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

 > Answer here

+var house = {
+  rooms: ['bedroomOne', 'bedroomTwo', 'livingRoom', 'kitchen', 'hallway', 'bathroomOne', 'bathroomTwo'], thermostatTemperature = 72;
+  outdoorTemperature = 89;
+}
+var devices = {
+  lightBulbOne: 'LKJ098761',
+  lightBulbTwo: 'LKJ123942',
+  lightSwitchOne: 'BWM573829',
+  lightSwitchTwo: 'BWM1234098',
+  motionDetectorOne: 'PH1234790',
+  motionDetextorTwo: 'PH09747638'
+}

+With these two objects, you can assign various devices to individual rooms.
+Then, if the internal temperature rises above the set temperature, you can turn off appropriate lights.
+Then, schedule various lights to turn on when someone arrives, as well as lower the thermostat.
+Finally, by checking the outdoor temperature, you could watch for a heat wave and adjust temperature accordingly, or, in winter months, switch over to the heater.

 ### 4. Sneaker Store

 This app will allow customers to browse a list of products (sneakers, in this